Welcome to Oberlin College. We ask your cooperation as we provide parking for the campus community.

 Oberlin College, as an academic and residential community, is strictly a walking and biking campus.
 Residence halls and College Village Housing apartments are within a 10-minute walk and a few blocks from the central campus and academic buildings.
 We ask you to support our management of available parking spaces by registering your vehicle, properly displaying the parking permit sticker, and parking within marked spaces in areas designated only for the permit issued.
 Not being able to park close to a desired location does not excuse a violation of published parking regulations.

-Parking regulations are a response to agreements by the city and college in support of managing parking, acknowledgment of the college commitment to environmental sustainability and reducing emissions that adversely affect the environment, and best managing the locations of existing college lots.
-By necessity, there will be zero tolerance of violations of parking regulations.
-Fines for parking violations raise progressively upon each additional violation, and vehicles found in violation of parking regulations a third time will be towed at the owner’s expense.
+Parking regulations are a response to agreements by the city and college in support of managing parking, acknowledging the college's commitment to environmental sustainability and reducing emissions that adversely affect the environment, and best managing the locations of existing college lots.
+By necessity, there will be zero tolerance for violations of parking regulations.
+Fines for parking violations raise progressively upon each additional violation, and vehicles found violating parking regulations a third time can be towed at the owner’s expense.

 Please familiarize yourself with our parking regulations.
-If you have questions or concerns, or have received a parking citation without understanding the reason, please address your question promptly with our department before you receive an additional citation (and progressive fines or cost of towing/storage) and before your status reaches the point of revocation of parking privileges.
-If you are a dependent student, share this information with parents if they manage and make payment on your student account.
-If you are a faculty or staff member, please understand that parking regulation enforcement is equally applied to students, faculty, and staff.
+If you have questions or concerns or have received a parking citation without understanding the reason, please address your question promptly with our department before you receive an additional citation (and progressive fines or cost of towing/storage) and before your status reaches the point of revocation of parking privileges.
+If you are a dependent student, share this information with your parents if they manage and make payments on your student account.
+If you are a faculty or staff member, please understand that parking regulation enforcement applies equally to students, faculty, and staff.

 Parking Registration and Forms

-To appeal a Campus Parking Ticket, please fill in the form, print and bring completed forms to the Campus Safety Office.
+To appeal a Campus Parking Ticket, please fill in the form, print it, and bring the completed form to the Campus Safety Office.